Entrepreneur Burnout Recovery: How to Recover Without Losing Revenue

 Here’s the immediate action:

-Cost: $300-400/week.
-That’s 2.8% of monthly revenue to eliminate your biggest drain.
+That’s a cost of $300–400 per week, or about 2.8% of monthly revenue, to eliminate your biggest drain.

 The goal isn’t to fix burnout today.
 It’s to take the first structural action that signals to yourself: I’m changing the model, not just enduring it.